italoosorio/SilkBuilder-Doc/how_to/form_file.md

 />
 ```

-In the application the form item or input will show in this way.
+In the application, the input will show in this way.

 ![Form Input File](../.gitbook/assets/form_file_empty.png)

-The user can drag a file into the drop area or click the area to open the file browers and the file will be uploaded.
+The user could drag a file into the drop area or click the drop area to open the file browser to select a file.

 ### Auto file upload Issue

-Once a file is selected into a file input it is automatically uploaded. **If the form's insert process is canceled the file will remain in the file storage.** This is very critical to consider if the name of the uploaded file or the folder location will change based on the data generated after an insert.
-As an example, if the name of the uploaded file will be change to follow the record's ID then uploaded the file during an insert operation will fail considering that the file is automatica and the record  has not been created yet.
+The file is automatically uploaded after it is dragged into the drop area or after being selected.
+Suppose a file is uploaded when the form operates an insert action, and the process gets canceled.
+In that case, the application will not create the record hosting the file's name, **but the already uploaded file will remain in the storage folder.** This becomes critical if the upload process changes the file's name using the newly created record's data.

-To avoidd desynchronization it is adviced to enable the the upload input only buring an "update" operation.
-Setting the property **editable** helps on this functionality.
+To avoid the above situation, set the file input to be visible only during "update" operations.
+Use the property "**editable"** to implement this functionality.

 ```xml
 <silk:Form id="personForm" >